top of page

 But she had found no men who met her list of 21 fairly reasonable things in America.
 So, in frustration, she went to Paris.
 She would have invited someone with her but her older sister did this snorting thing with her nose, her younger sister was a babysitter and just talked about ‘her babies.’
 Her work friends were all a little too dramatic or bad planners or never packed the right clothes to match the type of going out Jenny wanted to do.
 So she eventually bought a ticket and was determined to do the trip herself.

-And now her exquisitely sculpted makeup, hair and wardrobe, along with her perfectly delivered jokes and charm had caught the attention of the star violinist, Antoine Ralocette, of the Paris orchestra.
+And now her exquisitely chosen makeup, hair and wardrobe, along with her perfectly delivered jokes and charm had caught the attention of the star violinist, Antoine Ralocette, of the Paris orchestra.

 They walked along the river Sein after his show, after a four course dinner of rich Parisian cuisine, in the light of the old verdigris street lamps.

 The music and the food and the view was just about perfect, good enough at least.
-But she wasn’t sure this man quite met the bill.
-He smoked, admittedly a guilty habit (gross).
+But she wasn’t sure this man quite met her standards.
+He smoked, he admitted it was a guilty habit (gross).
 The collar of his tux was stained a tiny bit brown where it touched his neck (disgusting).
 And he laughed a little bit too loud (how embarrassing).
 She would have worked hard to reign those types of things in, in herself.
-Why couldn’t her potential partner.
+Why couldn’t her potential partner?

-But she didn’t realize he had noticed her scowl slightly at things like this throughout the night.
+But she didn’t realize he had noticed her scowling slightly at things like this throughout the night.
+And that he recognized something in the stories she told of unworthy suiters from her past.

 “I think we need to take a small detour.”
 He said in his thick French accent.